LogoOsome

 Employment Pass

-Holders of the LTVP and Dependant’s Pass can also apply for the Employment Pass, other than their family member with the main work permit.
+Holders of the LTVP and Dependant’s Pass can also apply for the Singapore Employment Pass, other than their family with the main work permit, including an S Pass holder and Personalized Employment Pass holder.

-With an Employment Pass, there is more flexibility – in fact, the pass holder can even hold directorial roles in a Singapore-registered business.
+With an EP, there is more flexibility – in fact, the pass holder can even hold directorial roles in a Singapore-registered business.

-Holders of the LTVP and Dependant’s Pass with an Employment Pass can also freely renew and cancel the pass, without being affected by the main family member.
+Holders of the LTVP and Dependant’s Pass with an EP can also freely renew and cancel the pass without being affected by the main family member.

 Tip